-- Including the assessment of deformities in Common Terns. - Linked to Action FFM-6 healthy levels, and that of Terns has been found to be similar to that found within the region (i.e., non-AOC areas).
+Including the assessment of deformities in Common Terns.

+Linked to Action FFM-6

+BUIS Addressed: Degradation of Fish and Wildlife Populations, Bird and Animal Deformities or Reproductive Problems healthy levels, and that of Terns has been found to be similar to that found within the region (i.e., non-AOC areas).